vg11072001/car_damage_detection/README.md

 ![image](https://user-images.githubusercontent.com/67424390/180349745-6fc914a5-6219-49bd-8fb6-bb5f92baa6d9.png)

 ## Detection and Segmenation
-- Its performed using `yoloV5` and segmenation using google's `segment-anything`, if its yes then we proceeds for next step!
+- segmenat was performed using google's `segment-anything`, if its yes then we proceeds for next step!

 ![image](https://github.com/user-attachments/assets/b02c0fe0-879b-4989-a5ec-5c64a810d10b)

 ## Dataset Anotation